BuffaloMtnBill/Typing-Toucan/README.md

 # Typing Toucan
-A jungle themed typing game with a typing mechanic, built using LibGDX and coded with Kotlin.
+A jungle themed typing game with a flying mechanic, built using LibGDX and coded with Kotlin.

 ## Features
 - Learning mode is progressive, learn to type by unlocking letters one at a time across the keyboard.